MXP2095onetechguy/mxp2095onetechguy.github.io/about.md

 ---
-layout: default
+layout: about
-title: About
+title: about
-author: Jill
+author: jill
 ---

 i am male, but i am not going to tell you my name, but you can refer me to: